 Look for birch-grown Chaga to make sure you are acquiring Chaga that has enough of these health elevating properties.
 This is important as it also grows on Maple and Ash trees.

 There must be some kind of crazy Japanese anime out there about mushrooms because Reishi, Maitake, and Shitake all hail from Japan.
 Kampai!

-Sterols, another type of terpene lowers cholesterol because it stops the absorption of cholesterol in the body which therefore improves blood circulation and keeps your heart healthy and working at its best.
+Sterols, another type of terpene lowers cholesterol because it stops the absorption of cholesterol in the body which therefore improves blood circulation and keeps your heart healthy.